placePL/bot/README.md

 1. Install Docker (https://docker.com) and nodejs (https://nodejs.org)
 2. Clone the repo with `git clone https://github.com/placePL/bot`
-3. Modify `src/genCompose.ts` by selecting the range of bots in `usernames.slice()`.
-Example: to choose bots from 50-75 type `usernames.slice(50, 75)`.
-Don't run more than 10-15 bots.
-Coordinate on Discord which usernames to choose
+3. Ask which accounts you should use on the discord server
-4. Generate the docker-compose.yaml file by typing `npm run genCompose`
+4. Generate the docker-compose.yaml file by typing `npm run genCompose <start>-<end>` - for example: `npm run genCompose 10-20` to choose accounts 10-20
 5. Start the bots with `docker-compose up -d --build`